nicopujia/website/content/pages/about.md

 Finally, I arrived in San Francisco, and the magic began.
 Biking through the famous bridge, self-driving cars, the beautiful architecture, the tech billboards, and all the incredible people I met from different origins, but shaped with the same Bay Area culture, where one's creativity and ability to make an impact matter more than anything else.
 What better example of this than [Guillermo Rauch](https://x.com/rauchg), whom I got the opportunity to meet.
 Besides, it was mind-bending discovering how common it is for millions of dollars to flow in and out of tech startups.
 Wrapping up: although the trip was just a little bit more than a week long, it radically reinforced my desire to stay for at least a few years more.

+---

-### Today and tomorrow
+### Now

-Right now, I'm 18 years old, I've just finished secondary school, I'm still working at Silver (now full-time), and I'm awaiting my university admission answers.
-If I get in, I'd start in August 2026; so, until then, I have several months to work on cool things.
-I'll update this page as the story continues.
-See you.
+I've just finished secondary school a few months ago; I'm still working at [Silver.dev](https://silver.dev), now full-time; and I'm awaiting my university admission answers.
+If I get in, I'd start in August 2026.
+So, until then, I have several months to do some _great work_.